graphql/graphql-spec/spec/Section 2 -- Language.md

 Values for those variables are provided to a GraphQL service along with a request so they may be substituted during execution.
-If providing JSON for the variables' values, we could run this query and request profilePic of size `60` width:
+If providing JSON for the variables' values, we could run this operation and fetch profilePic of size `60` width:

 ```json example